 Part 3 - Line 1

 NASBA CENTER FOR THE PUBLIC TRUST EXISTS TO DEVELOP, ENCOURAGE, ACKNOWLEDGE AND PROMOTE ETHICAL LEADERSHIP.
-THROUGH THOUGHT PROVOKING SEMINARS AND CONFERENCES, THE CPT PROMOTES POSITIVE ETHICAL BEHAVIOR AND EQUIPS PROFESSIONALS WITH TOOLS TO MAKE BETTER ETHICAL DECISIONS.
-THROUGH ITS BEING A DIFFERENCE AWARDS, THE CPT HONORS FOUR ETHICAL LEADERS EACH YEAR.
+THE CPT PROMOTES POSITIVE ETHICAL BEHAVIOR AND EQUIPS PROFESSIONALS WITH TOOLS TO MAKE BETTER ETHICAL DECISIONS THROUGH THOUGHT PROVOKING SEMINARS, CONFERENCES, AND VIRTUAL TRAINING PLATFORMS.
+IN ADDITION, THE CPT HONORS ETHICAL LEADERS THROUGH ITS BEING A DIFFERENCE AWARDS.
 THE CPT CREATED STUDENT CENTER FOR THE PUBLIC TRUST CHAPTERS TO FOCUS ON EDUCATING AND ENGAGING FUTURE BUSINESS LEADERS ON ETHICS, ACCOUNTABILITY AND INTEGRITY.
 AS A NON-PROFIT ORGANIZATION, THE CPT ENCOURAGES CONTRIBUTIONS FROM INDIVIDUALS AND CORPORATIONS WHO ARE PASSIONATE ABOUT DEVELOPING AND PROMOTING ETHICAL LEADERS.

 Describe the Organization's Program Activity: